raajshekhar19/tic--tac-toe/README.md

 # tic--tac-toe
-it a game which i made by wathching the onine youtube vedios
+it is  a game which I made by wathching the onine youtube vedios